dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Terminologies.md

 	- Identifying and communicating information about the threats that may impact a particular system or network.
 	- Enables an IT Team to understand the nature of threats, as well as how they may impact the network.
 - DBMS - Database Management System
+- EULA - End-User License Agreement
+- Domains
+	- DNS Root Servers
+	- DNC - Domain Name Commission(er)
+	- BIND
+		- To host your own DNS Servers
+	- DNS Records:
+		- MX Record
+			- Mail Exchange Record (ie mail.example.tld)
+			- For email handling
+		- A Record
+			- A name to an IP address
+		- AAA Record
+			- A name to an IPv6 address
+		- CNAME
+			- Canonical Name
+			- Fancy term that means it's a name pointing to another name
+				- if there isa full-stop at the end of this with nothing after it, it will tell the resolver to stop
+				- Otherwise you get a continuous loop that can happen (because the process hasn't been told to stop/die/get-killed)
+			- SOA
+				- Start Of Authority
+			- DNS Anonymization
+				- Instead of directly responding to clients, a resolver can act as a transparent proxy to another resolver, hiding the real client IP to the latter.
+				  Anonymized DNSCrypt, specifically designed for DNS traffic is a lightweight alternative to running DNSCrypt through Tor and SOCKS proxies. (from Wikipedia)
+			- DNS Root Server
+				- DNS nameservers that operate in the root zone.
+				- DNS Root Servers can directly answer queries for records stored or cached within the root zone, and they can also refer other requests to the appropriate Top Level Domain (TLD) server.
+(CloudFlare)
+			- Top Level Domain (TLD) Name Server
+				- Represents the first stop after the root zone.
+				- Is everything that follows the final dot (.) of a domain name.
+				- Example: google.com = .com is the TLD
+			- RIPE
+				- **Ensuring the uniqueness of Internet number** resource usage through registration of information related to the resources and their Registrants and Maintainers (RIPE INR)18 Dec 2023
+				-
+	- TTL - Time to Live
+	- DIG - Domain Information Groper
+	- NIC (in the context of DNS)
+		- Network Information Centre
+- OSINT - Open Source Intelligence
+- POTS - Plain Old Telephone System
+	- Copper-based network
+	- Used for telephone services (almost outdated/legacy)
+	- Dial-up services ran on this medium
+- Hz - Hertz - Times per second
+	- Humans usually hear 20Khz
+	- As you age you lose some of the frequencies you could hear when younger
+- ADSL - Asynchronous Digital Subscriber Line
+- VDSL - Very High Bitrate (or Speed) DSL (Digital Subscriber Line)
+- LLU (in NZ only, or could be in other parts of the world in the past as well)
+	- Local-Loop Unbundling
+	- The killing of the Telescum monopoly that was once had by that company in the late 1990s and 2000's.
+- DSLAM - Digital Subscriber Line Access Multiplexer
+	- Technology that was used in Telephone Exchanges that identified and housed DSL connections around the given area of the Exchange.
+- ACL - Access Control List
+	- Pretty much speaks for itself
+- Whitelist (or Allowed List)
+- Blacklist (or Block List)
+- Databases:
+	- Primary (Master)
+	- Replica (Slave)
 -